On Polynomial Modular Number Systems over $\mathbb{Z}/p\mathbb{Z}$: Construction and specifications of PMNS

-Currently, to our knowledge, there is no efficient algorithm to compute the covering radius of a lattice.
-In this section, we provide a bound on $\rho$ which can be computed from a base of a lattice $\mathfrak{L}$ defined by a matrix $A$.
+Currently, there is no efficient algorithm to compute the covering radius of a lattice.
+In the next two sections, we describe how to obtain an effective calculation of the bound on $\rho$.